-Together with their longtime friends and colleagues at the Hamburg (Germany) based company urw Type Foundry –font-technology pioneers since the early 1970s(!)– dtl’s team of experts jointly developed tools for the professional font production for more than 20 years.
-The history of these tools goes all the way back to the ikarus system from more than 40 years ago.
-The dutch Type Library keeps this history alive by further developing the fonts tools in question.
+Together with their longtime friends and colleagues at the Hamburg (Germany) based company urw –who were font-technology pioneers since the early 1970s– dtl’s team of experts jointly developed tools for the internal font production for about 25 years.
+The history of these tools goes all the way back to the revolutionary ikarus system from more than 40 years ago.
+Today urw no longer exists as an independent company following the acquisition of its font library by one of the major players in the type business.
+However, the Dutch Type Library keeps the history alive by further developing the fonts tools in question.

-Since the second half of the 1990s the goal of dtl and urw has always been to make the increasingly complex professional font production as simple to handle as possible, without compromising the quality aspect in any manner.
-Initially these font tools were developed exclusively for intensive internal use at dtl and urw, as, for example the video below shows.
+The goal of dtl has always been to make the increasingly complex professional font production as simple as possible to handle, without compromising the quality aspect in any way.
+Initially, as mentioned, the (batch) font tools were developed exclusively for intensive internal use at dtl, as, for example the video above shows.

 As a grand gesture to the type community, the Dutch Type Library makes its highly professional font tools, which are developed for macOS, Windows, and Linux, also available to third parties.